MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/execute-database-script.md

 ### Parameters

-* *Control-commands-script*: text with one or more control commands.
+* *Control-commands-script*: Text with one or more control commands.
 * *Database scope*: Script is applied on the *database scope* specified as part of the request context.

 ### Optional properties